luminolabs/pipeline-zen/README.md

 ./scripts/install-deps.sh
 ```

-On a Mac, you need to install torchao nightly:
+On a Mac, you need to install torchao nightly, install it outside the `pipeline-zen` repo:

 ```bash
 git clone https://github.com/pytorch/ao